ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `handle` method applies a nullable result and an exception and converts the result from being completed exceptionally to completed normally.
+The `handle` method transforms a nullable result and an exception and converts the result from being completed exceptionally to completed normally.

 ```